Hiro-Beet/Hiro-Beet/README.md

   <b>TheH2SO4 Trips</b>
 </h1>

 Heya!
-I'm TheH2SO4, a student currently living in London, United Kingdom.
-I'm a geek and you can check some small projects  on the side.
+I'm TheH2SO4, a student currently living in Manchester, United Kingdom.
+I'm a geek and you can check some of my projects on the side.

 <br>